-Mark Loevy-Reyes graduated from Cornell Law School in 1992.
+Mark Reyes (Loevy-Reyes) graduated from Cornell Law School in 1992.
 He was and still is involved with the Latino Law Student Association there.
-Since he left law school, he has litigated cases with a focus on public service.
+Mark is located in Boston, MA and primarily handles cases in the New England area.

 • New York